bsoelch/floorLang/ReadMe.md

 ## Syntax

-A floor program consists of a series of function from tuples of integers to the integers
+A floor program consists of a series of function from tuples of integers to the integers.

 The when executing a floor program the function `f` will be called with the arguments given to the program.